micahco/ktz/README.md

 * As I read, highlight text that I later want to make notes on.
 If I need to remember something specific to the text that I want to make note of, I write it down on a piece of paper along with the location.
 * Once I've finished reading, connect kindle to laptop.
 * Run the script with the kindle's `my-clippings.txt`
-* Go throught each note I've just transfered to my Zettelkasten and write down thoughts based on the quotes and link those thoughts to my slip box and other notes.
+* Go through each note I've just transferred to my Zettelkasten and write down thoughts based on the quotes and link those thoughts to my slip box and other notes.
-* Once the clippings are transfered into my Zettlekasten, I delete the .txt file from my kindle so that I have a blank file once I begin a new book.
+* Once the clippings are transferred into my Zettelkasten, I delete the .txt file from my kindle so that I have a blank file once I begin a new book.

-This workflow isn't entirely within the Zettlekasten philosophy, but I've found it works best with how I read and how I take notes.
+This workflow isn't entirely within the Zettelkasten philosophy, but I've found it works best with how I read and how I take notes.